sanyokkua/NURE_BPID_RSA/README.md

 # NURE_BPID_RSA
 Simple implementation of RSA algorithm of encryption.

+More information about RSA: [Wikipedia RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem))

-This implementation works with keys to 512 bit and created only like example for practice in university.
+This implementation works with keys up to 512 bit.
-Technologies: Java+Swing